evanharmon1/harmon-ops/osConfig/mac/CHECKLIST-MAC.md

 		- The Apple ones will work in any application in iOS e.g.
 - [ ] Enable Dictation
 - [ ] Show input menu in menubar
+- Karabiner (Should be handled by Mackup dotfiles)
+    - Setup Karabiner to treat each external keyboard as the same system keyboard so I can use both at the same time.
+(Might be all in the config json.)
+    - CapsLock > Esc
+    - CapsLock (Held down) > Quasi-hyper key (Ctrl-Opt-Cmd)
+    - Esc > CapsLock

 ### Settings > Trackpad
 - [ ] No tap to click?